adsblol/feed/README.md

 We are up!

-See http://IP:8080/ to confirm that tar1090 is working.
+See http://IP:8080/ to confirm that readsb is working, http://IP:8082/ to confirm that the adsblol multifeeder is working.

-See https://adsb.lol to see that you are feeding.
+See https://adsb.lol to confirm that you are feeding.

 Does it take a while to show up?
 [You can ask in our Discord for assistance.](https://adsb.lol/discord)